-- The unemployment rate for Pinellas County at September 30, 2021 was 3.9% which was lower than the 2020 rate of 5.7%.
-This demonstrates that although there is still an impact on employment from the COVID-19 pandemic within the surrounding areas, the economy is hopefully starting to recover. - Inflationary trends in the region compare favorably to the national trends and property values are on the rise in the City of Belleair Beach, which is entirely a residential community. - Amendment I, approved by voters in January 2008 had a negative impact on Ad Valorem Tax revenues.
-Amendment I created an additional Homestead tax exemption of \$25,000 doubling regular homestead tax exemption to \$50,000, allowed "portability of save our homes cap" and eliminated some tangible personal property from the tax rolls. - All of the above-mentioned factors were considered in preparing the City of Belleair Beach's budget for the 2021-2022 fiscal year
+- The unemployment rate for Pinellas County at September 30, 2022 was 2.7% which was lower than the 2021 rate of 3.7%.
+This demonstrates that the local economy is hopefully recovering after the COVID-19 pandemic. - Inflationary trends in the region compare favorably to the national trends and property values are on the rise in the City of Belleair Beach, which is entirely a residential community. - Amendment I, approved by voters in January 2008 had a negative impact on Ad Valorem Tax revenues.
+Amendment I created an additional Homestead tax exemption of \$25,000 doubling regular homestead tax exemption to \$50,000, allowed "portability of save our homes cap" and eliminated some tangible personal property from the tax rolls. - All of the above-mentioned factors were considered in preparing the City of Belleair Beach's budget for the 2022-2023 fiscal year.